martytheparty/jpg2movie/README.md

 * nvm use
 * node all

-### then all of the pictures in raw_photos will be made into a movie.
+### then a movie will be made into a movie with the following attributes:
+* images src "./raw_photos/tempfs" - defined in all.js
+* song src "./mp3s/insanity.mp3" - defined in all.js
+* config ("./config/movie.js")
+{
+  fps: 25,
+  loop: .5, // seconds
+  transition: false,
+  transitionDuration: .1, // seconds
+  videoBitrate: 1024,
+  videoCodec: 'libx264',
+  size: '640x?',
+  audioBitrate: '128k',
+  audioChannels: 2,
+  format: 'mp4',
+  pixelFormat: 'yuv420p'
+}

+### tweak those to your needs.

 #### I am assuming that no one will actually try this... if you do and it doesn't
-let me know.
+work let me know.